Ravi-Teja-konda/LLM-CueFlip/README.md

 ## 📝 License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the Apache License 2.0.

 ---